 Have you signed up for our email list yet?
-If you do, you can receive messages from us that inform you about upcoming government decisions about air quality, renewable energy, climate change, or radioactive waste and prompt you to fill out an action alert, which are messages from you to legislators or regulators about these specific policy decisions.
+If you do, you can receive action alert messages from us that inform you about upcoming government decisions about air quality, renewable energy, climate change, or radioactive waste and prompt you to send a message to your legislator or a state regulatory agency about these specific policy decisions.
 We make it easy by giving you all of the information you need.
 Sign up for our emails here and check out our action alert page to see if there are any opportunities to take action today.

 Register to vote

-Concerned about a piece of legislation?
-Want to shed light on an issue in your community?
+Concerned about an issue or piece of legislation?
+Want to shed light or suggest a solution to a problem in your community?
 Reach your representative directly!
 Having direct contact with your decision-maker is one of the best ways to influence policy and choices on the Hill.
 Find out who represents you and how to contact them by entering your address here.

 Write a letter to the editor

-Getting a letter to the editor in your local paper is a great way to draw attention, from both your community and even elected officials, to an issue that you’re passionate about.
+Getting a letter to the editor in your local paper is a great way to draw attention, from your community and even elected officials, to an environmental issue that you’re passionate about.
 Take a look at our letter to the editor guide to help get started.